denizCvrl/tutorial_website/content/tutorial/08_archetypes_part2/index.md

 - `Addins -> New Post`, subdirectory = slides, archetype = slides.

 For the slides, you have parameters for themes and highlighting.
 Follow the instructions for your options.
+Notice that there is a separate folder for your slides: `content/slides/`.
+You can create your presentations using slides archetype, save it under `content/slides/`, and then refer it in some other place in your webpage.
+For example, see the "slides" option in the publication archetype.

 ![](/img/23_slides.png)